Steven-Kha/362-Dating-Database/README.md

 10/30: v1.7 Reading and Writing enabled <- Steven

 11/3: v2.0 Added windows for view answers, view matches, and view profile <- Kyle

+11/9: v2.2 Added report button and made questions worth more than others <- Kyle